john-science/python_for_scientists/classes/18_mongo/lecture_18_mongo.md

 For installation instructions for the MongoDB database server and client look [here](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/).

-To install the Python MongoDB API, try using [Anaconda](http://docs.continuum.io/anaconda/install.html).
+To install the Python MongoDB Driver, try using [Anaconda](http://docs.continuum.io/anaconda/install.html).
 Anaconda is Python packaged with hundreds of tools and libraries, and it is a great learning tool.
+The Mongo Driver we will use is:

-    conda install mongodb
+    conda install pymongo

 ## Creating and Connecting to Databases